tescher/TrailCounter/README.md

 Trail Counter
 =============

-The trail counter project is an attempt to create low-cost sensors that can count park trail users, and communicate by Bluetooth current trail user counts.
+The trail counter project is an attempt to create low-cost sensors that can count park trail users, and communicate by Bluetooth current trail user counts to a phone or other device.
 This project may consist of three components in the end:

 1. A sensor (this proiject)
 2. An iOS and/or Android application to communicate with the sensors